idsia-robotics/walking-gaits-krock/README.md

-### Aletsch glacier elevation map.
+### Aletsch glacier elevation map

 ![aletsch](aletsch-sensefly-elevation.png)

-### Traversability maps on the Aletsch glacier map for the low and high gaits.
+### Traversability maps on the Aletsch glacier map for the low and high gaits

 ![traversability-maps-aletsch](aletsch-trav-gait-comparison.png)

-### Results on the gait selection approach.
+### Results on the gait selection approach

 ![gait-selectio-approach](gait_selection_scheme.png)